|photo via Sewing In No Man’s Land|

 In a perfect world I would spend all day, every day with S and C trying out new art projects, playing new games, and making cool stuff like this.
 In reality, though, I tend to blog about these types of things more often than I actually do them.

 That realization has a new idea percolating in my brain and I’ll have more on it to come (if you’re a facebook fan you already heard a little about it last night).
 In the meantime let’s talk about the precious time we do have to devote to our kids.
 I’ve been reading a lot of stuff lately about how much attention kids need and what kind is best.
 Below are a few posts on the topic that will get you thinking.

-makes a lot of good points.
+First, there’s the recurring parental concern that technology is coming between us and our children.
+This post on modeling healthy technology use makes a lot of good points.
 It starts by scaring the crap out of you with an MIT researcher who proclaims, “kids are afraid that their families are being fractured by their parents’ use of technology… children are tired of ‘being pushed on the swing with one hand while Mom reads her e-mail on the phone with the other’ ”.
 But hang in there, after the guilt trip comes some tangible tips like designating tech-free zones.

 After that read, you may be jonesing for some intense quality time with the little ones.
 Enter the love bomb.
 Akin to pretty much spoiling your kid rotten for a day, this is an interesting concept for combating anxiety that’s been circling the web.
 The aim is to get kids to regress to a state of emotional security and, from what I can tell, it would be best used judiciously!

-.
+Finally, on the complete opposite end of the spectrum is this blogger who professes, “I don’t play with my kids“.
+Of course, read the post and you’ll see she’s not actually advocating neglecting your children.
+She’s more about ways to foster independent play throughout the day.
+If that sounds good to you, also check out Independent Infant Play – Make it Happen.
 (Be forewarned though, this one is merely an introduction into an entire parenting philosophy – one that you’ll likely strongly agree or disagree with.
 Either way, it’s very possible to loose a few hours perusing the site out of pure fascination.)

 P.S.
 Looking for more ways to simplify and connect with your family?